lesser-app/tankman.dev/content/docs/getting-started/installation.md

 - [Windows x86-64 (untested)](https://github.com/lesser-app/tankman/releases/download/tankman-1.0.0-beta1/tankman-win-x64.exe)
 - [Source Code](https://github.com/lesser-app/tankman)

-## Docker

-Alternatively you can pull our docker images.

 ## Setting up Tankman

 Step 1: Create a new database for tankman on your PostgreSQL server.
 Call it whatever you want, but most people call it tankmandb.